Exercising your mind requires giving your brain a break

 Painful experiences are like a wild river; we need to cross them if we want to get to the other side.

 Defusion is a powerful technique to observe your thoughts rather than see through them.
 Your thoughts are a lens that clouds your vision.
-Defusion neutralize it.
+Defusion neutralizes it.

 Your thoughts are wild wolves that live inside you — if you don’t domesticate them, they will eat you alive.
 Defusion brings clarity — it’s about separating yourself from your thoughts rather than getting stuck in them.
 Taming the inner wolves requires to stop living on autopilot.